Understanding HbA1c — the long-term blood sugar

 - Shorter RBC lifespan: Chronically elevated blood glucose is damaging to RBCs, so their lifespan may be shorter than 120 days in someone with poorly-controlled type 2 diabetes.
 A shorter lifespan means these cells have less time for blood sugar to stick to them (to become glycated).
 In such a situation, it’s unlikely that someone would have an HbA1c in the non-diabetic range, but it might be lower than would be expected, leading individuals and their physicians to believe their diabetes is better controlled than it actually is.
 Studies show the higher the HbA1c, the shorter the RBC lifespan — as short as 81 days — and the greater the underestimation of the actual blood glucose level.7

 - Longer RBC lifespan: While no research has yet confirmed this assumption, many low carb researchers hypothesize that healthy people — or people who have recently adopted a low carb diet — may have longer RBC lifespans.
 At this stage, however, this is conjecture.
-However one study did show that in people who don’t have diabetes, RBCs can live as long as 145 days — nearly three weeks longer than the typically cited 120-day average.8 This longer life span could give the cells more time to become glycated, which could result in an artificially high HbA1c.
+However one study did show that in people who don’t have diabetes, RBCs can live as long as 145 days — more than three weeks longer than the typically cited 120-day average.8 This longer life span could give the cells more time to become glycated, which could result in an artificially high HbA1c.
 In these individuals fasting glucose would likely be normal and glucose after meals would be normal as well.
 People in this scenario would likely not have an HbA1c in the diabetic or pre-diabetic range, but it might be higher than they would otherwise expect — for example, 5.4% rather than 5.0%.

 - Anemia: Another factor affecting RBC lifespan and, therefore HbA1c, is anemia.
 Some types of anemia result in a shortened lifespan for RBCs, contributing to an artificially low HbA1c.
 However, iron deficiency anemia may be associated with higher HbA1c in both people with diabetes and without.9In fact untreated iron deficiency anemia can misclassify people as having diabetes.
 One study’s authors note: “Iron deficiency must be corrected before any diagnostic or therapeutic decision is made based on HbA1c.”10